-The program administered a survey to employers of program graduates from the fall of 2015 to spring of 2020.
-The employer response rate was 46%.
-When the employer was asked “In terms of overall teaching skill, please indicate how the teacher is prepared as compared with other teachers of similar experience” employers rated 71% program graduates as “Distinguished”, 29% as “Proficient” on a four point scale.
+The program administered a survey to employers of program graduates from the Fall 2011 to Fall 2021.
+The employer response rate was 58%.
+When the employer was asked “In terms of overall teaching skill, please indicate how the teacher is prepared as compared with other teachers of similar experience” employers rated our program graduates on a four point scale.
 No employers rated program graduates as “Basic” or “Unsatisfactory”.

 In a question that asked about leadership roles they have taken and other employment milestones, eligible alumni responded with the following top five categories:

-CAEP Annual Reporting Measure 7: Ability of completers to be hired in education positions for which they have prepared
+CAEP Annual Reporting Measure 4: Ability of Completers to be hired

 Of the 2020-21 cohort (n=9), 56% secured jobs in teaching positions relating to their preparation, while 33% chose to pursue degrees at the graduate level, and 11% chose to seek employment outside of the field of education.